therealjumbo/dotfiles/README.md

 for symlinking the dotfiles inside this repo to the appropriate location in the home directory.

-5. Each file in `./usr-bin/` is symlinked into `/usr/local/bin/`
+5. The `./usr/usr.sh` script is run.
+Each file in `./usr/bin/` is symlinked into `/usr/local/bin/`.

-6. In order for the default shell change to take effect, you must logout and log back in
+6. In order for the default shell change to take effect, you must logout and log back in once the scripts are finished.

 ## Notes